aufarah/New-drawSvg/README.md

-# drawSvg
+# drawsvg 2.0

 A Python 3 library for programmatically generating SVG images (vector drawings) and rendering them or displaying them in a Jupyter notebook.

 Most common SVG tags are supported and others can easily be added by writing a small subclass of `DrawableBasicElement` or `DrawableParentElement`.

-An interactive [Jupyter notebook](https://jupyter.org) widget, `drawSvg.widgets.DrawingWidget`, is included that can update drawings based on mouse events.
+An interactive [Jupyter notebook](https://jupyter.org) widget, `drawsvg.widgets.DrawingWidget`, is included that can update drawings based on mouse events.

 # Install

-drawSvg is available on PyPI:
+drawsvg is available on PyPI:

 ```
-$ pip3 install drawSvg
+$ pip3 install drawsvg[all]
 ```

 ## Prerequisites

 Cairo needs to be installed separately.
-When Cairo is installed, drawSvg can output PNG or other image formats in addition to SVG.
+When Cairo is installed, drawsvg can output PNG or other image formats in addition to SVG.
 See platform-specific [instructions for Linux, Windows, and macOS from Cairo](https://www.cairographics.org/download/).
 Below are some examples for installing Cairo on Linux distributions and macOS.

 **Ubuntu**